speakez-llc/Alloy/README.md

 # Alloy

-A zero-cost abstractions library for F# extending fsil with high-performance functional programming capabilities.
+A zero-cost abstractions library for F# extending fsil with additional functional programming capabilities and essential system primitives - all without .NET BCL dependencies.

 ## Overview

-Alloy builds upon the foundation laid by [fsil](https://github.com/ieviev/fsil), providing additional zero-cost abstractions for numeric operations, collections, and more.
+Alloy builds upon the foundation laid by [fsil](https://github.com/ieviev/fsil), providing additional zero-cost abstractions for numeric operations, collections, memory management, time operations, and string manipulation.
 Like fsil, Alloy leverages F#'s statically resolved type parameters (SRTPs) to ensure all abstractions are resolved at compile time with no runtime overhead.

 ## Core Features

 - **Zero-cost abstractions**: All operations are inlined and compile to the same code as direct function calls
 - **No runtime overhead**: Compile-time resolution means you get high-level abstractions with low-level performance
 - **Type-safe operations**: Fully leverages F#'s type system for safety and correctness
-- **Trimmable**: Only pay for what you use – unused code is eliminated from your binary
-- **Fable compatible**: Works seamlessly with Fable for F# to JavaScript compilation
-- **Extends fsil**: Builds on the solid foundation of the fsil library's approach
+- **Platform-native implementations**: Direct OS API calls for time and memory operations
+- **Struct-based types**: ValueOption and other types avoid heap allocations

 ## From fsil to Alloy